Why Ireland for SPVs

-Double Taxation Treaties with 74 countries worldwide – Ireland’s double taxation treaty network covers 74 countries worldwide and the vast majority of global GDP.
+- Double Taxation Treaties with 70+ countries worldwide – Ireland’s double taxation treaty network covers over 70 countries worldwide and the vast majority of global GDP.

-An efficient listing mechanism – Euronext Dublin has extensive experience in the listing of specialist debt securities and offers a turnaround time of maximum of 3 working days.
+- An efficient listing mechanism – Euronext Dublin has extensive experience in the listing of specialist debt securities.